 *When measuring flour, I use the scoop and level method - Using a flour scoop to fill a measuring cup, then level with the back of a knife.
 Don't sift the flour first!
 Consistent measuring is definitely important in consistency between loaf to loaf!

 *I've edited the amount of water in this recipe from 2 cups to 1 3/4 to 2 cups.
-I've gotten some feedback that this results in a pretty wet dough, I've not had that problem in either of my bread machines, but it's likely due to the humidity level of everyone's homes and, therefore, flour.
-Please start with the lesser amount of water and keep an eye on the bread as it mixes and you'll know if you need more.
+I've gotten some feedback that this results in a pretty wet dough, I've not had that problem in either of my bread machines, which likely due to the protein level of everyone's flour.
+Please check the notes above in the "A Word On Flour" section OR start with the lesser amount of water and keep an eye on the bread as it mixes and you'll know if you need more.

 As an Amazon Associate and member of other affiliate programs, I earn a commission from qualifying purchases.